Michael A. White

 I created the first version of the Java programming language so I could play Pit, a card game, with my family online using a Java applet.
 We never actually played it.

-I coined the terms WiFi, blog, wiki, cloud, and NoSQL, but someone told me I got wi-fi and wiki wrong at the time.
+I coined the terms WiFi, blog, wiki, cloud, and NoSQL.

 I founded the SQLAlchemy object-relational mapper in 1996 under a pseudonym and relaunched it in 2004.